-We’ve launched a long term behavioural change programme “Open Mind” which aims to address the cultural barriers to diversity.
+We’ve launched a long term behavioural change programme “Open Mind” which aims to address the systemic barriers to diversity.
 It focuses on tackling the unconscious biases that limit our ability to build an inclusive workplace; a reminder of the business case for diversity; and supports our business leaders in setting local metrics to measure the impact of the actions we take.
 We have produced a series of films to support this overall change programme

 This sets out the case for change.
 It emphasises the need for all us to take personal responsibility and take action to be more open minded.

 This film encourages you to have a more open minded, meaningful conversation by being curious and asking questions, techniques that are critical to being inclusive and appreciative of difference.